Frequently Asked Questions

 What if I am late for the session?

-If you are late as I may not be able to give you the full hour if you are late to the session.
+If you are late then I may not be able to give you the full session.
+The fees will be charged in full.